lsst-sqre/sqr-091/index.rst

     By default, a list may be empty.
     If it must be non-empty, the web service specification must specify this.
     The specification for the label for a value of type list must include both the singular and plural form, since different network encodings will use either the singular or the plural or both in different contexts.

+object
+    A mapping of labels to values.
+    Each object must have a specification for its acceptable labels and values, and each such specified object is considered a separate data type.
+    Labels themselves are of type string.
+    Every value corresponding to a label must have a specified data type.
+    A given label and its value may be optional, in which case the absence of the label and value or the presence of the label with a null value are equivalent.

 Operations
 ==========